tarektarho/FItNews/README.md

    2) Checking if there is new news

-   3) Check if the news is fitness news
+   3) Check if the news is sport news

-   4) If fitness news then `POST` to our user webapp to add the article
+   4) If sport news then `POST` to our user webapp to add the article

 ### Project plan
 1) We start with a prototype to demonstrate functionality using ONE news source and building all parts of the application except the front end which will start as plain text.